Updated article originally published September 13, 2021.

 - Volume: involving large quantities of data

-- Variety: a large number of data sources
+- Variety: having a large number of data sources

 How Crowdmark Supports Data-Driven Instruction